toucansites/try-o-template-demo/contents/posts/start/index.md

 ## Closing Notes

-Thank you again for choosing Try-O-Theme!
+Thank you again for choosing Try-O-Template!
 If you have any questions or need further assistance, feel free to:

 - [Contact](https://toucansites.com/contact/) us directly.
 - Check the Toucan [documentation](https://toucansites.com/docs/) for more detailed developer guidance.
 - Explore the examples provided in this guide.

 ## Give a star on Github 🙏
 I'm sure you know, how much it means to an online service provider to more ratings on Github.
-Give us a star and watch us if you like Toucan and TRY-O theme.
+Give us a star and watch us if you like Toucan and TRY-O template.
 Thank you!

 [Toucan on Github](https://github.com/toucansites/toucan)